wp-plugins/ad-inserter/readme.txt

 *   value between 0 and 1 means relative position in post or page (e.g. 0.3 means paragraph 30% from top or bottom)
 *   1 or more means paragraph number

+Paragraphs can be counted from top or from bottom.
+It is also possible to count only paragraphs that contain/do not contain certain text.
+If more than one text is defined (comma separated) and "contain" is selected then the paragraph must contain ALL texts.

 Additional Display Options:

 *   As a Widget - Simply drag **Ad Inserter** widget to any postition, select code block and you're done